 Inside the Copy to My Catalogs dialog box, you can choose which cataloged folder you wish to copy the photos, can add them to a new subfolder, and choose whether to move the photos or copy them.
-If you are copying to a folder that has been published to ON1 360, those photos will automatically be synced to the cloud.
+If you are copying to a folder that has been published with ON1 Cloud Sync, those photos will automatically be synced to the cloud.